tprasadtp/protonvpn-docker/README.md

 > **Warning**
 >
 > - This feature is experimental and is **NOT** covered by semver compatibility guarantees.
-> - Only podman version 4.5 or later is supported due to missing `--ignore` flag on network create
+> - Only podman version 4.5 or later is supported due to missing.
-> command in older versions.
-You can ignore this by removing
-> `ExecStartPre=podman network create protonwire --ignore --driver=bridge` from `container-protonwire.> service` and manually creating the bridge network.

 ### Create a podman secret